mmottl/pomap/README.md

 product baskets that people frequently buy.
 This is equivalent to asking where in a Hasse-diagram such baskets might be placed.

-Or imagine you develope a medical system that automatically associates different mixes of medication with illnesses they effectively treat to support doctors in deciding on a therapy.
+Or imagine you develop a medical system that automatically associates different mixes of medication with illnesses they effectively treat to support doctors in deciding on a therapy.
 This can all be addressed with concept lattices.

 #### Software engineering